balnarendrasapa/road-detection/README.md

 ## Deployment

 - The model is deployed on Huggingface spaces. click [here](https://huggingface.co/spaces/bnsapa/road-detection) to go there.
 - You can deploy the model locally as well.
+There are three methods to run the model they are listed below.

 #### Docker-Compose
 - There is a docker image available with this repository. that is `road-detection`.